JereKoskela/Beta-Xi-Sim/README.md

 2. Run the `cod-136-exp.sh` and `cod-136-xi.sh` shell scripts by calling e.g. `sh cod-136-exp.sh`.
 They typically take 2-3 hours to complete, but are independent and can be run in parallel.
 3. Run the `cod-contour.R`, `cod-likelihood.R`, and `cod-power.R` R scripts.
 They have been composed on RStudio 1.3.1073 using R 4.0.2.
 The first two also depend on the [`ks` package](https://cran.r-project.org/web/packages/ks/index.html) (tested on version 1.11.7).
 Each script will take several minutes to run on a typical PC.

-The `cod-example/singleton-error-model` folder contains a further demonstration of a model for assessing the impact of errors in observed singleton entries of the SFS.
+The `cod-example/singleton-error-model` folder contains a demonstration of a model for assessing the impact of errors in observed singleton entries of the SFS.

-These examples are part of a preprint currently undergoing peer review.
-Full citation information to a description of the simulations will appear here in due course.

 ## Citation
 If you use Beta-Xi-Sim in your work or wish to refer to it, please cite the following accompanying article: